lsst-dm/dmtn-168/index.rst

 Job Run Procedure in PanDA
 ==========================

-The PanDA system is overviewed in the following graph:
+The PanDA system can be seen in the following graph:

 .. figure:: /_static/PandaSys.png
      :name: PanDA system overview

-The detailed description of these components presented in the slides of `PanDA status update talk <https://brookhavenlab-my.sharepoint.com/:p:/g/personal/spadolski_bnl_gov/ERnBzu8NO0lHi57ZcS_ESkUBJGl_8qdpKVr4VvG2TICp0A?e=5vaCdw>`_.
+The detailed description of these components is presented in the slides of `PanDA status update talk <https://brookhavenlab-my.sharepoint.com/:p:/g/personal/spadolski_bnl_gov/ERnBzu8NO0lHi57ZcS_ESkUBJGl_8qdpKVr4VvG2TICp0A?e=5vaCdw>`_.

 Job Submission